dheerajkhardwal/drone-maven/README.md

 # drone-maven
-Drone Plugin for Maven Configuration
+Drone Plugin for generating Maven settings.xml with server authentication for a maven repository.